UtrechtUniversity/researchcloud-items/CONTRIBUTING.md

 5. Submit a pull request from that branch to the main branch of the master repository.
 6. If you receive feedback, make changes on your desktop and push to your branch on GitHub: the pull request will update automatically.

+**Note**: in order not to needlessly trigger test workflows, please convert your PR to a draft while you are still working on it.
+When ready, mark your PR as "ready for review".
+This will ensure tests are run.

 ## Style guides

 ### Branch naming conventions